itousouta15/legacy-blog/source/_posts/firstblog.en.md

 As someone familiar with C++ and interested in cybersecurity and competitive programming, I want to combine these skills.
 For example, while learning web development, I'll try to understand common vulnerabilities (like XSS, SQL injection) and how to prevent them.
 I can also study how to apply efficient algorithms to web features.

 > **Reduce reliance on AI tools**:
-While `Cursor AI` is super convenient, I hope to gradually rely less on it and do more development on my own.
+While `AI` is super convenient, I hope to gradually rely less on it and do more development on my own.

 # Conclusion